piranha/keymage/README.md

 # keymage.js

-Keymage is a small (1.5kb min.gz) library for handling key bindings in JavaScript.
+Keymage is a small (`keymage.min.gz` is 2kb) library for handling key bindings in JavaScript.
 It supports nested application scopes, has a simple DSL for defining keys and can handle key chords.